 He described the use of hundreds of herbals for surgical procedures.
 His procedures including nose reconstruction, skin transplantation.
 These techniques are popular worldwide today.

 If you are a big fan of Yoga then you should thank India for it.
 Yoga is a very common physical, mental, and spiritual practice that can bring positive change in our life.
 Yoga was originated from ancient India.

 The first yoga guru was lost Shiva also known as Adi Yoga.
-Priminister Narendra Modi declared the June 21 as yoga day and now it is celebrated worldwide.
+Priminister Narendra Modi declared June 21 as a yoga day and now it is celebrated worldwide.

 Plough is a tool that is used in farming for initial cultivation of soil in preparation for sowing seed or planting to loosen or turn the soil.
 Plows were traditionally drawn by working animals such as horses or oxen, but now they are drawn by tractors.
 This essential tool is also invented in India.

 13. Wireless communication

 The first public demonstration of microwave transmission was made by Jagadish Chandra Bose, in Calcutta, in 1895.
-After two years similar demonstration done by Marconi in England.
+After two years of a similar demonstration done by Marconi in England.